Join our LIVE Beacon Cafe Chat!

 Through thoughtful exploration and group dialogue, participants will identify the challenges these policies pose to interpreters and the communities they serve.
 Together, we will develop concrete strategies to advocate for inclusive practices that empower interpreters and the individuals who rely on their services.

-Come join us for this BEACON Cafe Chat on May 28th.
+Come join us for this BEACON Cafe Chat on September 24th.
 You won't want to miss this!

 Target Audience: Working interpreters